Have questions about IBCD? Find answers to some of our most common questions below.

 When a camper registers for the camp, there will be a section on it to fill out if there are any special needs, such as food allergies, or medical conditions that we need to be aware of.

-Please understand that this is a baseball camp for the deaf and hard-of-hearing, not a “special needs” camp.
+Please understand that this is a baseball camp for the Deaf and hard-of-hearing, not a “special needs” camp.
 The camp staff as a whole is not trained or equipped to handle kids with physical special needs.